-Clemson and Winthrop have met 18 times on the diamond, as Clemson holds a 16-2 lead in the series dating back to 1981.
-The two last met in 2004, a 9-5 Clemson win at Doug Kingsmore Stadium on April 13.
-In that game, Herman Demmink and Kris Harvey each had two hits to lead the Tigers to the victory.
+Clemson and Winthrop have met 17 times on the baseball diamond, with Clemson holding a 15-2 lead in the series dating back to 1981.
+The two last met in 2003, a 5-4 Clemson win at Doug Kingsmore Stadium on March 4.
+The Tigers also won 6-4 during the 2002 season, while Winthrop won 8-4 in 2001 at Clemson.

-The last six games in the series have been played at Doug Kingsmore Stadium.
-The Tigers hold a 12-1 advantage over the Eagles all-time in games played at Doug Kingsmore Stadium.
-Winthrop's only victory at Clemson came during the 2001 season, an 8-4 win.
+The last five games in the series have been played at Doug Kingsmore Stadium.
+The Tigers hold an 11-1 advantage over the Eagles all-time in games played at Doug Kingsmore Stadium.

 The Starting Pitchers

 Winthrop will start sophomore lefthander Chase Edwards (2-1, 3.44 ERA) Tuesday.
 The Chapin, SC native has started eight games and relieved in one other game.
 In 34.0 innings pitched, he has allowed 36 hits and eight walks while striking out 25.

 The Tigers will counter with sophomore righthander Kris Harvey (5-0, 3.89 ERA) Tuesday.
 The Catawba, NC native has started a team-high eight games and has pitched 34.2 innings.
 He has also struck out 32 and is holding opponents to a .246 batting average.

 Winthrop, led by 13th-year Head Coach Joe Hudak, enters Tuesday's game after winning two of three games over Liberty at Rock Hill.
 The Eagles have played a tough non-conference slate, including games against Maryland, Notre Dame, Minnesota, Florida Atlantic, Wake Forest, South Alabama, Ohio State, and Illinois.